openvinotoolkit/training_extensions/models/object_detection/model_templates/face-detection/readme.md

 ### 9. Compression

-One can apply compression algorightms that are intented to optimize inference even more.
+One can apply compression algorithms that are intented to optimize inference even more.
 This can be done by runnning `compress.py` script with `--nncf-quantization` or `--nncf-sparsity` or both:

 ```bash